Posted August 22, 2017 by Prairie Wife - 2 comments

 The sky was black except for a perfect circle of white light around the moon.
 A planet shone brightly along with a few stars, and a thin paintbrush streak of sunset-like color circled the horizon.

-I can think of hundreds of words to describe the event but, humbling is the one that came to mind first.
+I can think of hundreds of words to describe the event, but the one that came to mind first is humbling.

 How powerful the sun is, how much we take it for granted, and how truly thankful I am for the simple gift of waking up each day and feeling its warmth.